Goblin-Ecosystem/goblinTutorial/001_installation.md

 If the Weaver has launched without displaying an error, it is ready for use.
 The Swagger documentation should therefore be available under this link:
 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

+## Accessibility
+- By default, Neo4j web interface will be accessible via http://localhost:7474
+- By default, Weaver REST API will be accessible via http://localhost:8080